 Explore the 12 miles of hiking trails as you take in the views of the mountains all around, or venture outside of the park to hike a portion of the infamous Appalachian Trail.
 Children will enjoy ranger-led hikes and history buffs will want to take a day trip to see Davy Crocket’s birthplace.

-Known as the gateway to The Great Smoky Mountains, the charming mountain town of Gatlinburg is a wonderful place to see vibrant fall foliage in Tennessee!
-With so many fun and family-friendly things to do, it is one of the best places to experience fall in Tennessee with kids!
+Known as the gateway to the Great Smoky Mountains, the charming mountain town of Gatlinburg is a wonderful place to see vibrant fall foliage in Tennessee!
+With so many fun and family-friendly things to do in Gatlinburg, it is one of the best places to experience fall with kids!

 When you’re not taking in the stunning fall foliage, there are plenty of fun things to keep you entertained in town!
 Go-carts, mini-golf, and maintain coasters are just a few of the exciting activities to choose from!
-Whether you are looking for a fun-filled weekend for the family or a relaxing mountain getaway, Gatlinburg is one of the best destinations for fall in Tennessee!
+Whether you are looking for a fun-filled weekend for the family or a relaxing mountain getaway, Gatlinburg is one of the best day trips from Nashville for fall in Tennessee!

-This 43-mile scenic byway runs through two states and stretches from Tellico Plains Tennessee to Robbinsville North Carolina.
-This drive is especially gorgeous when the leaves change and is one of the best ways to see fall foliage in Tennessee!
+This 43-mile scenic byway runs through two states and stretches from Tellico Plains, Tennessee, to Robbinsville, North Carolina.
+This drive is especially gorgeous when the leaves change, making it one of the best places to see fall foliage in Tennessee!